 |7:00 am||Welcome and Introductions

-Darwin L. Conwell, MD, MS, FACG, and Ikuo Hirano, MD, FACG
+Darwin L. Conwell, MD, MS, FACG and Ikuo Hirano, MD, FACG

-|9:05 am||Scientific Basis of Novel Immunologic Approaches to IBD
+|8:05 am||Scientific Foundations of Novel Immunologic Approaches to IBD

 Apply concepts regarding the immunologic basis of novel biologic therapies to the management of IBD.

-|9:45 am||Q & A|
+|9:05 am||Q & A|

-|10:15 am||How to Apply Molecular and Genetic Testing to Colon Polyps and Cancer Management
+|10:25 am||Application of Molecular and Genetic Testing to the Management of Colon Polyps and Cancer

-Elena M. Stoffel, MD, MPH
+Elena Martinez Stoffel, MD, MPH

-|11:35 am||Mechanistic Underpinnings for the Management of Refractory Constipation
+|10:55 am||Mechanistic Underpinnings for the Management of Refractory Constipation

-Darren M. Brenner, MD
+Darren M. Brenner, MD, FACG

 Apply concepts regarding the physiologic basis of constipation to inform therapeutic decisions for patients with refractory constipation.

-|12:30 pm||GI Pathophysiology Course Adjourns|
+|12:30 pm||Course Adjourns|